mrkkrp/markkarpov.com/tutorial/megaparsec.md

 idea is to explicitly tie parsers for reference tokens and indented tokens, thus defining indentation-sensitive grammar via pure combination of parsers.

 So, how do we define a parser for indented block?
-Let us take a look at the signature of `indentBlock`:
+Let's take a look at the signature of `indentBlock`:

 ```haskell